101 years young - Chuk Norris celebrates mum, thanks her for everything

 Wilma's life story

-Norris earlier divulged that her mum was raised in abject poverty and sent to a foster home at eight years old.
+Norris earlier divulged that his mum was raised in abject poverty and sent to a foster home at eight years old.

-She also had a rare disease that kept her in the hospital for two years.
+She also had a rare disease that kept her in the hospital for two years, he revealed.

 After her battle with the sickness, she then experienced the Great Depression, forcing her whole family to work in cotton fields for survival.